MileHacker Logo

 Najran sits in southwestern Saudi Arabia, bordering Yemen.
 This position shapes its climate, landscape, and cultural heritage.
 The city itself lies within a fertile wadi, Wadi Najran, sustaining agriculture like date palms and various fruits.

-Westward, the region ascends into the Sarawat Mountains, contrasting with the eastern desert plains towards the Rub' al Khali.
+Westward, the region ascends into the Sarawat Mountains, contrasting with the eastern desert plains in the direction of the Rub' al Khali.
 This mix of wadi, mountains, and desert creates a diverse natural setting, influencing available outdoor activities and local ecosystems.

 Najran: Echoes of History